makwhit6/makwhit6website/content/english/post/corevalid.md

 [Computerized Oral Reading Evaluation (CORE)](https://jnese.github.io/core-blog/about.html "Computerized Oral Reading Evaluation (CORE)") is a project led by Dr. Joe Nese housed within the Behavioral Research and Teaching Facility at the University of Oregon.
 This project is focused on using computerized assessment of oral reading fluency to analyze aspects of the reading process in 2nd - 4th graders.
 As part of this project, one of the main focuses is the connection between [prosody](https://jnese.github.io/coreprosody/ "[prosody") and oral reading practices.
 Students were given a passage to read with no time constraints; these passages were relatively short at no more than 5 sentences each.
 With the permission of researchers, this project uses CORE passages to validate the readability model developed in this project.

 ## Data
 The original data set contained student data (ranging from 2nd - 4th grade) associated with CORE passages (referred to as forms).
 This data contained just shy of 15,000 student entries.
 Individual student data was masked and anonymized.
-Data was cleaned where form, grade, and year was pulled from the filepath.
-Average words read correctly per minute across each form categorized by grade was previously calculate and imported into the data frame.
+Data was cleaned where form, grade, and year were pulled from the file path.
+Average words read correctly per minute across each form categorized by grade was previously calculated and imported into the data frame.
 Passage data was pulled into the environment as a tibble and merged with the student data frame.

 ```r
 corepassages <- tibble(